HConverse842/markdown-practice/README.md

 - The level had to have some correlation with the idea of Duality

 This is all of the winners for the contest: [Duality Contest Winners](https://www.youtube.com/watch?v=indLvs7UXQg)
-### Quick look at some physics

-This is a code snippet used in the game to determine the gravity of one of the gamemodes

 # The Competitive Side of Geometry Dash